AxelFrache/axelfrache/README.md

   <a href="images/bannerLinkedin.png" target="_blank" rel="noreferrer"><img src="images/bannerLinkedin.png" alt="my banner"></a>
 </p>

-<h3 align="center">CS student deeply passionate about development and technology 👨‍💻</h3>
+<h3 align="center">I'm a CS student passionate about development and innovative technology 👨‍💻</h3>

 <p align="center">
   I'm a third-year computer science student with a deep passion for technology.
-My journey began with VB.net, where I developed chat applications.
+My journey began with VB.net, where I developed chat applications using sockets.
 This initial experience sparked my curiosity and led me to explore various programming languages.
 </p>
 <p align="center">
-  Through a professional apprenticeship and collaborative projects, I have honed my skills in sustainable architecture and user-centric design.
+  I'm currently working to improve my skills in software architecture and DevOps, areas that greatly interest me.
+I primarily work with Java, Spring, and JavaScript frameworks like React and Next.js.
 My goal is to blend innovative design with solid development practices to create impactful solutions.
 </p>

 <h2 align="center">🤝 Connect with Me</h2>